Sandra Williams (American politician)

 Sandra R. Williams is a former Democratic member of the Ohio Senate who served the 21st district from 2015 to 2022.
 She also formerly served in the Ohio House of Representatives from 2007 to 2014.
 Her district includes the eastern two-thirds of Cleveland, as well as the east-side suburbs of Bratenahl, Cleveland Heights, Garfield Heights, Newburgh Heights, Shaker Heights and University Heights.

+FirstEnergy scandal

+As a member of the Ohio Senate, Sandra Williams co-sponsored House Bill 6 (HB 6), the 2019 energy law later tied to what prosecutors described as the largest corruption scandal in Ohio history.
+The $60 million bribery and racketeering scheme, centered on former House Speaker Larry Householder, was funded by FirstEnergy Corporation.
+See Ohio nuclear bribery scandal.

+According to campaign finance records, Williams received $10,000 from the FirstEnergy political action committee in 2017, along with additional contributions in subsequent years, during the period leading up to and following the passage of HB 6.

+HB 6 authorized a $1.3 billion ratepayer-funded bailout for two nuclear plants formerly owned by a FirstEnergy subsidiary.

+Williams was not charged in the federal bribery case.
+However, her co-sponsorship of HB 6 and campaign contributions from FirstEnergy drew scrutiny from watchdog groups, who cited them as evidence of the utility’s wide-ranging influence on Ohio’s legislature.

 Early life and education

 A native of Cleveland, Williams attended Cleveland State University and Tiffin University.

 Career

 Williams worked in the field of criminal justice as a corrections officer, probation officer, parole officer and mediator.
 Williams also served as a member of the United States Army Reserve from 1987 to 1995.
 Williams also worked within the Statehouse as a legislative aide for her predecessor in the Ohio House of Representatives, Annie L. Key.